artalar/reatom/CONTRIBUTING.md

 ## Creating an issue

 If you found a bug or want to make an improvement in the library please check whether the same issue already exists in the [list of issues](https://github.com/artalar/reatom/issues).
 If you don't find the issue there, [create a new one](https://github.com/artalar/reatom/issues/new) including a description of the problem.
+Note [labels used](#labels-used-in-repository).

+If you have a question or want to propose a feature or an improvement, please create [a discussion](https://github.com/artalar/reatom/discussions).

 ## Sending a Pull Request